-Email and password authentication can be disabled by removing social_core.backends.email.
+E-mail and password authentication can be turned off by removing social_core.backends.email.
 EmailAuth from AUTHENTICATION_BACKENDS.
 Always keep weblate.accounts.auth.
 WeblateUserBackend there, it is needed for core Weblate functionality.

 Tip: You can still use password authentication for the admin interface, for users you manually create there.
 Just navigate to /admin/.